BLavery/psuite-upython/README.md

 It is groundwork for a proposed class starting in 2018.
 My classes tend to prefer interpreter environments rather than compiler.
 The nodemcu eLua interpreter based on the "non-OS" SDK has occupied this position for ESP8266 until now.
 It has been stable, well documented and effective.

 For the ESP32, there are currently at least 3 lua development attempts "out there".
 Espressif has terminated the "non-OS" SDK used by the original "nodemcu" lua, and is now offering only the free-rtos SDK (a much better long-view choice).
 I can't find a lua worth using, or usably documented.
-I am suspecting the wind is out of the lua sails.
+Maybe the wind is out of the lua sails.

-I believe the interpreter future is micropython.
+I believe the interpreter future is probably micropython.
 The ESP8266 micropython has reached workable status, and its documentation is reasonable if not quite finished.

-The ESP32 micropython build is published for trying, but clearly a lot of work remains.
-It seems to be undocumented, but I am hoping it is a fairly faithful clone of the ESP8266 version.
-It is missing some functions (eg RTC), and has debug traces all over.
-At the moment (Oct 2017) I am hoping on the two micropython builds to be a good foundation for a 2018 IoT class!
-ESP8266 - a surety, ESP32 - let's see.
+*The ESP32 micropython build is published for trying, but clearly a lot of work remains.
+It seems to be undocumented, but perhaps it will become a fairly faithful clone of the ESP8266 version.*

 And faux-python is a lot more mainstream than lua.
 And more student friendly than faux-arduino faux-C++ or hardcore SDK/rtos C.

+All that said, where is micropython/esp really headed?
+At micropython, the esp8266 kickstarter campaign is about done.
+Adafruit's CircuitPython fork is racing away separately.
+On ESP32, the trumpetted marriage 9 months ago between Pycom & the main micropython seems marked by silence.

+So the efforts as documented below are laid out in hope they may be useful to some.
+Will they expand to a class here in 2018?
+We'll see.

 ## Common startup files: